talamus/ai-plays-if/README.md

 # AI plays Interactive Fiction

-Load a Large Language Model and make it play a classical Infocom text adventure game (a.k.a interactive fiction).
+Load a Large Language Model from [Hugging Face](https://huggingface.co/models) and make it play a classical Infocom text adventure game (a.k.a interactive fiction).

 * The Z-Machine engine used is [MojoZork](https://github.com/icculus/mojozork).
 * For games see [The Historical Source](https://github.com/historicalsource/).